frank-j-kocina/kocina-web/README.md

 ## Roadmap Initiatives

+* Get rid of Bootstrap lib and use Reactstrap.
 * Dynamic blog routing, more data driven.
 * Automate SSL Setup and Renewal.
 * Determine if I need shorter CloudFront cache TTLs.